-- 5. Section 403.0893, F.S., specifically authorizes the creation of atormwater management benefit areas. - f.
-Such areas may be assessed a per-acreage fcc to fund the planning, construction, operation, and maintenance of a public stormwater management system for the benefited area.
+- 5. Section 403.0893, F.S., specifically authorizes the creation of stormwater management benefit areas. - 6.
+Such areas may be assessed a per-acreage fee to fund the planning, construction, operation, and maintenance of a public stormwater management system for the benefited area.